wjantispam/dev/vim/make_a_list.md

 # the task here is to make an ordered list in vim
 # We are using "recording" feature in vim
+# we also learnt to use "ctrl+a" and "ctrl+x" to increment or decrement

 # i -- goes into insert mode
 # 1. Hello Wei[] -- Now the cursor at the end